staubsauger/ChessnutPy/README.md

  * Supports Linux distributions with BlueZ >= 5.43 (See Linux backend for more details)
  * OS X/macOS support (should work, but not tested)

+ * we tested this software on a Chessnut Air.
+As far as we know, it should work on a Chessnut Pro and a Chessnut Air+ too (Please let us know!).

 So far, I have only tested this software on Linux.

+## Main Ideas | How it is different to Picochess
+The main idea behind this project is to bring a modern solution for people, who want to play chess against the computer, but without the distraction of displays, sounds and other things.
+This software fits perfect on a small soc like the raspberry pi zero 2.
+It is intended to be used without a display.
+Everything you need, for setting up a game, is done via the pieces and leds on the board.
+Furthermore, you can use both buttons on the board for setting up a position or restarting a game.
+At the moment, there is now way to set up the strength of the engines via the board.
+You have to use the config file for this.

 ## Installation and execution
  1. download code